fAtsteD/reporting/README.md

 -   hour-report-path - path to file with tasks by hours
 -   sqlite-database-path - path to file with database SQLite
 -   omit-task - name of tasks that will be skipped
--   output-day-report - where to print result of report, can be 2 type of print (for disabling printing not include that type)
 -   minute_round_to - for what number round minutes in the report.
 Default 25
 -   jira - settings related for working with Jira:
     -   server - url to the server with Jira
     -   login - user login to the account
     -   password - user password to the account
     -   issue-key-base - (optional) prefix for all issue key.
 Default empty array
--   text-indent - indent in the beginning of line for task, type etc
 -   dictionary - dictionary with shorter version of origin or reworded (can be used in omit task):
     -   task - only use for task name
     -   kind - only use for kind name, it has to change to alias inside